Sir Henry Wilson, 1st Baronet: Esher reforms and General Staff

 On Leo Amery's suggestion Wilson's colleague Gerald Ellison was appointed Secretary of the War Office (Reconstitution) Committee (see Esher Report).
 Wilson approved of Esher's aims, but not the whirlwind speed by which he began making changes at the War Office.
 Wilson impressed Esher, and was put in charge of the new department which managed Staff College, RMA, RMC and officers' promotion exams.

-Wilson attended the first ever General Staff Conference and Staff Ride at Camberley in January 1905.
+Wilson, promoted on 2 December 1904 to brevet colonel, attended the first ever General Staff Conference and Staff Ride at Camberley in January 1905.
 He continued to lobby for a General Staff to be set up, especially after the Dogger Bank incident of October 1904.
 Wilson proposed a strong Chief of the General Staff who would be the Secretary of State for War's sole adviser on matters of strategy, ironically the position which would be held by Wilson's rival Robertson during the First World War.
 Despite pressure from Repington, Esher and Sir George Clarke, progress on the General Staff was very slow.
 In August Brodrick's successor H. O. Arnold-Forster issued a minute similar to Wilson's of three months previous.
 Neville Lyttelton (Chief of the General Staff), unaware of Wilson's role, expressed support.
 In November Wilson released Arnold-Forster's memo to the press, claiming he had been ordered to do so; Arnold-Forster initially expressed "amazement" but then agreed that the leak had "done nothing but good".

 The Wilsons had Christmas Dinner with Roberts in 1904 and 1905.
 Wilson assisted Roberts with his House of Lords speeches, and the closeness of their relationship attracted disapproval from Lyttelton, and possibly French and Arnold-Forster.
 Relations with Lyttelton became more strained in 1905–06, possibly out of jealousy or influenced by Repington.
 Wilson had predicted a hung Parliament in January 1906, but to his disgust, "that traitor C.B." had won a landslide.

 There was a war scare in May 1906 when the Turks occupied an old Egyptian fort at the head of the Gulf of Aqaba.
 Wilson noted that Grierson (Director of Military Operations) and Lyttelton ("absolutely incapable … positively a dangerous fool") had approved the proposed scheme for military action, but neither the Adjutant-General nor the Quartermaster-General had been consulted.
 Repington wrote to Esher that Wilson was an "intriguing impostor" and "a low-class schemer whose sole aptitude is for worshipping rising suns – an aptitude expressed by those who know him in more vulgar language".
 On 12 September 1906 Army Order 233 set up a General Staff to supervise education and training and to draw up war plans (Wilson had drafted an Army Order late in 1905, but it had been held up by disputes over whether staff officers should be appointed by the Chief of the General Staff as Wilson preferred or by an eleven-man selection board).